Naming means characterizing

 Surnames first came about when towns and villages began to grow.
-From this point on, additional details were needed to tell different people apart and people began to be given additional nicknames or descriptions to avoid confusion around their identity.
-These were mostly attributes that described them – things like the Fat, the Baker, or Peter’s Son.
+From this point on, additional details were needed to tell different people apart.
+People began to be given additional nicknames or descriptions to avoid confusion around their identity.
+These were mostly describing attributes – things like the Fat, the Baker, or Peter’s Son.

-Additional alternatives to tell people apart from one another was to name them after towns or to characterize them based on their appearance, such as Large or Small.
-Jobs were another popular way to tell people apart, and names like Smith, Baker, Miller, and Farmer (or their equivalents in other languages) remain common today, recalling the family’s roots.
+Another alternative way of telling people apart from one another was to name them after towns or to characterize them based on their appearance, such as Large or Small.
+Professions were another popular way to distinguish people.
+Names like Smith, Baker, Miller, and Farmer (or their equivalents in other languages) remain common today and remind us of the family’s roots.
 Indeed, there is now an entire branch of research into the origins of family names and what names originally meant.
-Until the end of the 17th century, it was unusual for all members of the same family to have the same surname: only from the 18th century did this practice become universal.
+Until the end of the 17th century, it was unusual for all members of the same family to have the same surname: only from the 18th century onwards was this established.

-Fortunately, companies can give their products any name they like - unlike family names, which you are usually stuck with for life.
+Fortunately, companies can give their products any name they want - unlike family names, which are usually lifelong companions.